From $55K Living Paycheck-to-Paycheck to $165K in Reserves: The 12-Week System

 Week 10–11: The Last Push

-Dmitri maintained $11.8K/month allocation.
-No temptations in these weeks.
-The goal was visible. $55K away felt achievable.
+Dmitri held his $11.8K/month allocation.
+There were no temptations in these weeks; the goal was in sight and $55K away felt achievable.

 Week 12: Reserve Complete